 Brigadier Lisa Ferris

 Director of Defence Legal Services, New Zealand Defence Force

 Company Director, Author & Award-Winning Leadership Expert

-Retired Lieutenant Colonel and fighter pilot; CEO, Athena's Voice
+Retired Lieutenant Colonel and fighter pilot, U.S. Air Force; CEO, Athena's Voice

 Assistant Commissioner Tess Walsh APM